MLSysOps/MLE-agent/README.md

 **Keia (MLE-Agent)** is designed to be a pair agent for machine learning engineers or researchers.
 It includes two modes: **Baseline Mode** and **Advanced Mode**.

-**Baseline Mode** is designed to
-- quickly build a baseline model for users' projects.
+**Baseline Mode** is designed to quickly build a baseline model for users' projects.
-- provide a simple and easy-to-use **CLI interface** for users to interact with the agent.
-- chat with users' machine learning projects and provide suggestions.

-**Advanced Mode (Coming Soon)** is designed to
-- provide a more intuitive **Web interface** for users to interact with the agent.
-- customize the agent for their own needs.
-- utilize users' favorite MLOps tools.
-- suggest optimizations for users' machine learning projects.
+**Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools and new methods, and suggest optimizations for users' machine learning projects.
-- etc